bobcozzi/db2json/db2json.md

 ### Statement History

+Your SQL statement history is stored locally in your browser and can be used to retrieve SQL statements that were previously run.
+We set an arbitrary limit of 512 SQL statements.
+You can change that in the code if you prefer.
+To access the history, use the history dropdown and select from your previously run statements.
+You can also edit entries and clear them at any time.

 - The history dropdown lets you quickly recall previous SQL statements.
 - Use the **Edit History** button to manage or clean up your saved statements.
-- **Clear History** removes all saved SQL statements from your browser.
+- Use the **Clear History** button to remove all saved SQL statements from your browser (a confirmation dialog prompts you to confirm).

-### Toolbar Buttons

-- **Open**: Load a SQL file from your computer.
+### Open/Save SQL Statements from Local File

+The toolbar near the top‑right of the SQL statement input provides Open, Save, Save As, and Copy functionality.

+- Open
-  - On Chrome/Edge over HTTPS or localhost, you can re-save to the same file.
+  - Chrome / Microsoft Edge over HTTPS or http://localhost: uses the file picker and retains a file handle so you can Save back to the same file.
-  - On other browsers, or if not secure, use "Save As" to export.
+  - Other browsers or non‑secure contexts: uses a fallback file chooser (no persistent handle).
+You can open files, but Save will be disabled; use Save As.

-- **Save**: Save changes back to the opened file.
+- Save
-  - Only available on Chrome/Edge over HTTPS or localhost, and after opening a file via the picker.
+  - Enabled only after you opened a file via the picker in Chrome/Edge over HTTPS or http://localhost (i.e., when a file handle is available).
-- **Save As**: Export the current SQL to a new file.
-  - Always available; prompts for a filename.
+  - Writes changes back to the same file without prompting.

+- Save As
+  - Chrome / Microsoft Edge over HTTPS or http://localhost: shows the native Save dialog (you choose folder and filename).
+  - Other browsers or non‑secure contexts: triggers a download.
+Depending on browser settings, you may be prompted for the filename and location, or it will save to your Downloads folder.

+- Copy
-  - In some cases this saves the SQL source to a file in the browser's downloads folder.
+  - Copies the SQL statement input area to the clipboard and shows a brief checkmark confirmation.

-- **Copy**: Copy the current SQL to your clipboard.
-  - Shows a checkmark when successful.
+### Copy Results Table

+- A Copy button appears in the results area when a query returns rows.
+- Clicking it copies the entire contents of the results table to your clipboard (suitable for pasting into a spreadsheet or editor).
+- A brief checkmark confirmation appears on success; if copying is blocked, a toast notification explains the issue and suggests retrying.
+- Very large results may take a moment to copy depending on your browser and device.

-#### Limitations
+### Limitations

-- **Save** is disabled unless you open a file using the browser's file picker in a secure context (HTTPS or localhost).
+- Save is disabled unless you open a file using the browser’s file picker in a secure context (HTTPS or http://localhost in Chrome/Edge).
-- On Firefox, Safari, or insecure contexts, use **Save As** instead.
+- On Firefox, Safari, or insecure contexts, use Save As instead.
 - A notification will appear if Save is unavailable, explaining why.

----

-## Error Handling
+### Error Handling
 - Syntax errors are highlighted directly in the SQL input.
 - Non-syntax errors display SQLSTATE and a descriptive message.
-- The input caret moves to the error location for easy correction.
+- The input caret moves to the syntax error location for easy correction.

----

 ## Tips

-- For best results, use Chrome or Edge over HTTPS or http://localhost.
+- For best results, use Chrome or Edge over HTTPS or at http://localhost.
 - Use the history dropdown to quickly switch between recent statements.
-- If you see a toast notification about Save limitations, use "Save As" to export your SQL.
+- If you see a toast notification about Save limitations, use “Save As” to export your SQL.